 Article Author: Sonja DeWitt

-Sonja DeWitt is a lawyer with over ten years of experience handling cases of discrimination, including religious discrimination cases.
-She has been involved with religious liberty issues for several years and has assisted in the efforts to pass the Workplace Religious Freedom Act, including meeting with the staffs of multiple members of Congress, organizing an interfaith lobbying effort, writing legal briefs and organizing religious liberty activities at her local church.
-She has received the A.T.
+Sonja DeWitt is a lawyer with over twenty years of experience handling cases of discrimination, including religious discrimination cases.
+She has been involved in political advocacy regarding religious liberty issues for several years, including meeting with the staffs of members of Congress, organizing an interfaith lobbying effort, and writing legal briefs.
+She received the A.T.
 Jones Award from the North American Religious Liberty Association for her work with religious liberty, and has been published in Liberty Magazine.
-She currently works in the Civil Rights Division of a federal agency.
+She currently handles cases for federal agencies and blogs about faith, politics and social justice at voicesfromthewilderness.net.